Bjonk23/install-log/README.md

 # install-log
 Package manager idea for LFS (Linux from scratch).
-Fork of https://install-log.sourceforge.net to compile to modern glibc.
+Fork of https://install-log.sourceforge.net with the intent to compile to modern glibc.

+## Note:
+Feel free to fork from here, as im likely to follow in the footsteps of those before me; very infequently update any code thats here.
+I'm not much of a proper software developer, and my expirences with git are far and few between.
+I just wanted to fork the original because I got tired of having to re-modify the same 10 lines of code within the original because I kept accidently deleting the source whenever I finished installing LFS.

+On top of all of that, im lazy as hell, so something something abandon all hope all ye who enter something something.

 # Installation
-- To compile:
+To compile:
 - ```$ make```

-- To install:
+To install:
 - ```
   # make install
   # touch {LOGDIR}/.timestamp